PrototypeInteractive/spa/README.md

 ##Warning:

 This is an initial release, there is a reasonable chance that adding this code to your site may cause something on your site not to function as it might normally, please test exhaustively on a backup site before taking this anywhere near your live site.
-Once you have it up (live or otherwise) please let is know!
+Once you have it up (live or otherwise) please let us know!

 ##Wordpress plugin